wojciech-karwowski/ARISA-MLOps-Assignment/readme.md

 ## Monitoring & Support

-Infrastructure Monitoring
-The system includes alerting mechanisms to capture issues such as:

-CI/CD pipeline failures

-Deployment errors

-Execution timeouts

-This ensures prompt identification of problems and enables rapid troubleshooting.

-Application Monitoring
-Each pipeline execution is logged automatically, including:

-Execution duration

-Status (success/failure)

-Detailed console output

-Logs are stored in CI/CD run history (e.g., GitHub Actions logs), providing traceability for all runs.

-KPI & Model Performance Monitoring
+- An automated alerting mechanism detects issues such as pipeline failures, deployment errors, or execution timeouts, enabling rapid response and resolution.

+- Each execution of the CI/CD pipeline is fully logged, including runtime duration, status (success/failure), and detailed console output, ensuring traceability and auditability.

-Key validation metrics (e.g., Accuracy, F1-score, LogLoss) are recorded and versioned with each model training.
+-  every model training cycle, key validation metrics (e.g., F1-score, Accuracy, LogLoss) are logged and versioned.
+Historical performance is tracked using MLflow, facilitating model evaluation over time.

-Metrics are logged using MLflow, enabling comparison across model versions and identifying performance degradation over time.

-Data Drift & Outlier Detection
-Feature distributions from production data (e.g., age, glucose level, cholesterol) can be compared against the training set.

-If significant distribution changes are detected (data drift), alerts are raised or automatic retraining is triggered based on predefined thresholds.
+- Feature distributions (e.g., age, cholesterol, resting blood pressure) are monitored for potential data drift.
+These distributions are regularly compared with training data, and if significant deviation is detected, alerts are issued or automatic retraining is triggered.